j-sieben/APEX-Tree-Plugin/README.md

 * A region plugin with the ability to dynamically refresh the tree
 * An item plugin that encapsulates `apex.treeView` as a page item and allows to select entries with checkboxes.

 The item plugin is especially useful as I strongly dislike the idea of having a region with a value.
-Having `apex.treeView` as the basis for a normal page item makes it something like the shuttle control.
+Using `apex.treeView` as the basis for a normal page item makes it something like the shuttle control.
 It's very easy to integrate into the page as it has a setValue, getValue method, allows for cascading lov support and so on.
+The page item will send the id list of the selected leafs using the same mechanism like a shuttle control: as a colon separated list of IDs.

 The region plugin is refreshable which comes in handy if you want to edit the entries by clicking on them.
 The region automatically binds to the `apexafterdialogclose` event and refreshes itself, maintaining its visual state.
 I really like this approach from mennooo.
 As mennooo pointed out, you need to create links by calling the `apex_util.prepare_url`.
 This method allows to set the triggering item.
 This item should be set to the `static region id` you define for your region plugin.